saturncloud/saturn-api/docs/DeploymentsApi.md

 # **get_cluster_history**
 > ResourceClusters get_cluster_history(deployment_id)

-Get the names of clusters that a deployment has run on
+Get clusters that a deployment has run on

 ### Example